Quinoa (Dry):

 - How many grams in a cup of Quinoa (Dry)?

-- 1 cup of Quinoa (Dry) weighs 185 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Quinoa (Dry) weighs 185 grams — the standard used in most American recipes.
+Use the converter above for any other amount.